analia-mok/TutsHub/readme.md

 Happy dev-ing!

+## Disclaimer
+* If you use a password management extension (like Last Pass) on your development environment, you may find issues when trying to edit users.
+Personally, I've faced errors with duplicate emails because LastPass autofills the email edit field.
+So, either disable lastpass for your local site or use a browser that doesn't have LastPass installed.

 ## Project Structure (Work In Progress)
 * Widgets can be found at `app/Widgets`
 * Widget images are stored in `public/images`